 Within the diploma in criminology learners will study four units:

-Unit 2: Criminological Theories – this unit will allow learners to gain an understanding of why people commit crime, drawing on what they have learnt from unit 1
+- Unit 2: Criminological Theories – this unit will allow learners to gain an understanding of why people commit crime, drawing on the criminological, sociological and psychological perspectives.

-Unit 3: Crime Scene to Courtroom – this unit will provide an understanding of the criminal justice system from the moment a crime has been identified to the verdict
+- Unit 3: Crime Scene to Courtroom – this unit will provide an understanding of the criminal justice system from the moment a crime has been identified to the verdict.
+Learners will examine a range of real life case studies and evaluate the effectiveness of personnel involved.

-Unit 4: Crime and Punishment – learners will apply their understanding of the awareness of criminality, criminological theories and the process of bringing an accused to court
+- Unit 4: Crime and Punishment – learners will apply their understanding of the awareness of criminality, criminological theories and the process of bringing an accused to court.
+Learners will also develop their knowledge of the agencies that make up our CJS.

 Trips and visits, as well as guest speakers will be used in the teaching of these modules to support understanding of the subject area.

-Five GCSEs at Grade A-C, including maths and English.
+Five GCSEs at Grade A-C (9-4), including maths and English.

 There are two externally set exams and two externally set assignments for criminology.